mgieseki/dvisvgm/README.md

 * _dvisvgm_ allows to replace font definitions by [paths](http://www.w3.org/TR/SVG/fonts.html|font elements]] by [[http://www.w3.org/TR/SVG/paths.html) so that applications without SVG font support are enabled to render dvisvgm's output properly.
 * Computes tight bounding boxes for the generated graphics, but supports common paper formats and arbitrary user-defined sizes as well.
 * Option `--eps` allows to convert [EPS](https://en.wikipedia.org/wiki/Encapsulated_PostScript) files to SVG.
-* [Intersections of clipping paths](http://dvisvgm.sf.net/Clipping) can be computed directly in order to increase the compatibility of the generated SVG files.
+* [Intersections of clipping paths](http://dvisvgm.sf.net/Clipping) can be computed directly instead of delegating this task to the SVG renderer.
+This increases the compatibility of the generated SVG files.
 * Approximates PostScript [color gradient fills](http://dvisvgm.sourceforge.net/Gradients) not directly supported by SVG 1.1.
 * Optionally creates compressed [SVGZ](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics#Compression) files.
 * Provides options for applying page transformations, like translation, rotation, scaling, and skewing.